FACULTY of the COLLEGE OF SOCIAL SCIENCES

 Academic Background

-D.Phil.
-Social and Cultural Anthropology, University of Oxford, 2011
+DPhil (PhD) in Social and Cultural Anthropology, Oxford University, 2011

 Research Interests